thousandbrainsproject/tbp.monty/rfcs/0000_intelligent_resampling.md

 During object learning, prediction errors present a complex decision point: they may indicate (1) incorrect hypotheses that should be eliminated, (2) an incomplete model that needs updating, or (3) both.
 These interpretations are not mutually exclusive - a large prediction error might mean we should eliminate current hypotheses AND learn or update our models.

-This challenge becomes particularly complex when learning and inference are interleaved, or when the distinction between "pure learning" and "pure inference" modes is not clearly defined.
-In pure inference mode, we may use prediction errors to eliminate hypotheses assuming the object model is considered complete.
-In pure learning mode, prediction errors may indicate model needs updating since the model is incomplete.
+This challenge becomes particularly complex when learning and inference are interleaved.
+In evaluation mode (no model updates), we may use prediction errors to eliminate hypotheses assuming the object model is considered complete.
+In learning mode, prediction errors may indicate model needs updating since the model is incomplete.

 The key challenge is deciding whether to:
 - Learn an entirely new object model (when encountering a truly novel object)